-This PCB manufacturing guide explains what is PCB and prototype, What are the steps to produce PCB, PCB testing and failure analysis, and also some contents about PCB design.
+No worries!
+This PCB manufacturing guide explains the PCB fabrication process, PCB testing, and failure analysis, and also some related content about PCB manufacturing.

-It is designed for electrical and mechanical connection of various electronic components.
+PCB is a laminated board with alternating layers of dielectric and conductive traces.
+It is designed for the electrical and mechanical connection of various electronic components.

 The whole process of manufacturing PCB can be divided into four phases:

 - Processing workpieces to obtain the necessary electrical and mechanical types.